HorseWorld struggles with an increase in welfare reports during cost of living crisis

 Rounding up feral horses at a rescue site

-In recent years, HorseWorld has seen a dramatic increase in the number of unhandled and feral horses.
+In recent years, we have seen a dramatic increase in the number of unhandled and feral horses.
 In these situations, time is often of the essence and the ability to be able to handle these terrified equines quickly and with the least amount of stress is paramount.

 Training unhandled ponies to be less fearful of humans

-To meet the demand, HorseWorld is planning to renovate their hospital isolation unit to include a bespoke holding pen which will allow feral horses to be treated in a safe environment for both horses and the HorseWorld team, whilst showing respect and consideration for the horse.
-This facility will allow the team to provide emergency veterinary care in a safe and low-stress environment while ensuring strict biosecurity measures to protect the wider herd.
+To meet the demand, we are planning to renovate our hospital isolation unit to include a bespoke holding pen which will allow feral horses to be treated in a safe environment for both horses and the HorseWorld team, whilst showing respect and consideration for the horse.
+This facility will allow the welfare team to provide emergency veterinary care in a safe and low-stress environment while ensuring strict biosecurity measures to protect the wider herd.

 “The system we are planning to install will mean they can receive the necessary treatment quickly and calmly allowing them to move to another area of the farm to continue their rehabilitation once their quarantine period is over.
 This will prevent the whole system from becoming ‘bed blocked’ which reduces our intake capacity.”